inidona/gradle-6.8-bom-showcase/README.md

 * Get more help at https://help.gradle.org
 ````

-The strange thing is, adding the `java` plugin to the `ear` project
+The strange thing is, adding the `java` plugin to the `ear` project:
 ```groovy
 plugins {
     id 'ear'